Heat Training for Endurance Athletes

 Fluid intake during session: ~500 ml water

 Goal: Generate enough heat stress to produce roughly ~2–2.5% fluid loss.
-These sessions are typically performed ~5 times per week for around five weeks alongside normal training.
+These sessions are typically performed ~5 times per week for around five weeks alongside your normal training.

 Why Tracking Sweat Loss Matters